 - Payment Due - When you pay your Supplier.
 This information will sync to your accounting software (XERO/QuickBooks) as Due Date in the Purchase Order bill.

-- Totals can either be Tax Inclusive or Exclusive.
+- Totals are - can either be Tax Inclusive or Exclusive.

 Start adding products by either typing in the Variant name or the SKU.
 Choose the Variant from the dropdown list.